A Polynomial Decision for 3-SAT: Introduction

-First, we define a {\em Pivoted \thsat\ formula} .
-Thereafter, we show that any \thsat\ formula is logically equivalent Pivoted \thsat.
 Secondly, we show that we can solve, that is, we can decide if the pivoted formula is {\bf Satisfiable} or {\bf Unsatisfiable}, in a polynomial use of space and time.
 Our resolution methods will require no more than basic knowledge of Boolean Logic and some basic skills.